zakzackr/til/object-oriented-programming/association/association.md

 ## Association
 There are two types of 'Association'.

-### 1. HAS-A Association
+### HAS-A Association
-There are two kinds of HAS-A associations.
-'Aggregation' and 'Composition'.
+There are two kinds of HAS-A associations, which are 'Aggregation' and 'Composition'.
 Association > Aggregation (weak Association) > Composition (strong Association)

-### 2. IS-A Association
+### IS-A Association
 The IS-A Association is 'Inheritance'.